Two Foxboro teens plan to honor veterans, active military members with collection drive

-Two teens from Foxboro are trying to make a difference in the lives of veterans and those who are currently serving in the military.
+Two Foxboro teens are trying to make a difference in the lives of veterans and those who are currently serving in the military.

-Alvin Pham, 14, Project 351 Class of 2021 Ambassador for Foxboro, and Faleehah Dam, 15, a Foxboro High School student who is a Project 351 alumna, are collecting items for those service members in need in conjunction with the anniversary of the Sept.
-11, 2001 terrorist attacks.
+Alvin Pham, 14, and Faleehah Dam, 15, both Foxboro High School students, are collecting items for those service members in need in conjunction with the anniversary of the Sept.
+11, 2001, terrorist attacks.

 They plan are collecting wish list items, including personal care items, and monetary donations for care packages for veterans and MMFH (massmilitaryheroes.org)